-With the ABZ output, the MA300 emulates a 10-bit incremental encoder, such as an optical encoder, providing logic pulses in quadrature (see Figure 13).
-Compared to signal signal B is shifted by a quarter of the pulse period.
-Over one revolution, signal A pulses 256 times; it makes 256-1024 edges per revolution.
-Signal Z ("Zero" or "Index") raises only once per turn, at the zero angle position.
+With the ABZ output the MA700 emulates a 10-bit incremental encoder, such as an optical encoder, providing logic pulses in quadrature (see Figure 13).
+Compared to A, the signal B is shifted by a quarter of pulse period.
+Over one revolution the A signal pulses 256 times.
+It makes 1024 edges per revolution.
+The signal Z ("Zero" or "Index") raises only once per turn, at the zero angle position.